What Role Does Mineral Extraction Play In The Economy?

 What Is Mineral Extraction

-Some people are not aware of what is mineral extraction and how it’s supporting our day-to-day life, no matter where we live on this planet.
-Taking out minerals from the earth’s surface with the means of mining is known as mineral extraction.
+Some people are not aware that mining is known as mineral extraction.
 Mineral extraction is closely linked with the improvement of lifestyles around the world, it’s one of the building blocks of nations that are eager to develop.

-There are numerous minerals beneath the earth’s surface such as metals and valuable stones which are used in numerous industries around the world, may it be construction, electronics, and whatnot, almost every other industry is linked with mineral extraction.
+There are numerous minerals beneath the earth’s surface, such as metals and valuable stones.
+Basically, these minerals help in running numerous industries around the world.
+Some examples of these industries include construction, electronics, etc. Basically, mineral extraction has connections with almost every other industry.

 Influence Of Mineral Extraction On The Economy